benjymous/annotations/sandman/sandman.12.md

 of the original 1970s Sandman.
 Hey, it was Kirby.
 You want sense, read a newspaper.
 You want thunder and fury, read Kirby.

+Page 19 panel 2: Is it the door reversely put, compared to previous panels or is it my idea?!

-Page 19 panel 3:  It's not really clear here, but this is the tragic and lamentable death of Barnaby and Clarice.
+        panel 3:  It's not really clear here, but this is the tragic and lamentable death of Barnaby and Clarice.

+Page 20 panel 9:  Note that Jed is younger, like he is in his dreams (see Issue #11).

 Page 21 panel 4:  Hippolyta:  When Fury was the daughter of the original Wonder Woman, being named for the queen of the Amazons made sense.
 Post-Crisis, of